Patrick Mendis

 Mendis taught MBA/MPA as well as international trade and American foreign policy courses at the University of Minnesota, University of Maryland, and Yale University before joining the U.S. Department of State, where he served under Secretary Madeleine Albright and General Colin Powell.
-In 2012, Secretary Hillary Clinton appointed Professor Mendis as a commissioner to the U.S. National Commission for UNESCO and reappointed by Secretary John Kerry.
-He has worked in, and traveled to, more than 130 countries, visited all 50 states in the United States, and visited all provinces of China.
+In 2012, Secretary Hillary Clinton appointed Mendis as a commissioner to the US National Commission for UNESCO.
+He was reappointed by Secretary John Kerry.
+He has worked in, and traveled to, more than 130 countries, and visited every US state and every Chinese province.

-Earlier in his life, Mendis worked at the Minnesota House of Representatives, the U.S. Senate Foreign Relations Committee, the World Bank, and the United Nations.
-After his government service (in the U.S. Departments of Agriculture, Defense, Energy and State), Mendis returned to academia where he served as the vice president of the Osgood Center for International Studies and as a foreign policy visiting scholar at the Johns Hopkins University's Paul H. Nitze School of Advanced International Studies (SAIS) in Washington, D.C.
+Earlier in his life, Mendis worked at the Minnesota House of Representatives, the US Senate Foreign Relations Committee, the World Bank, and the United Nations.
+After his government service (in the Departments of Agriculture, Defense, Energy, and State), Mendis returned to academia, serving as vice president of the Osgood Center for International Studies and as a foreign policy visiting scholar at the Johns Hopkins University's Paul H. Nitze School of Advanced International Studies (SAIS) in Washington, D.C.

 He is an alumnus of Harvard University's John F. Kennedy School of Government and the University of Minnesota's Hubert H. Humphrey School of Public Affairs.
-Mendis was elected to serve on the board of the Harvard Kennedy School (HKS) Alumni DC Council in Washington (2010-2014) and currently serves on the Advisory Board of the Harvard International Review.
+Mendis was elected to serve on the board of the Harvard Kennedy School (HKS) Alumni DC Council in Washington (2010–2014) and currently serves on the advisory board of the Harvard International Review.
 He has established the Edward Burdick Legislative Award at the Humphrey School and the Millennials Award for Leadership and Service at Harvard University.

-Dr. Mendis has authored more than 100 journal articles, government reports, newspaper columns, and several books, including most recently, Peaceful War: How the Chinese Dream and the American Destiny Create a New Pacific World Order (2013), Commercial Providence: The Secret Destiny of the American Empire (2010), and TRADE for PEACE: How the DNA of America, Freemasonry, and Providence Created a New World Order with Nobody in Charge (2009).
+Mendis has written more than 100 journal articles, government reports, and newspaper columns, and several books, including Peaceful War: How the Chinese Dream and the American Destiny Create a New Pacific World Order (2013), Commercial Providence: The Secret Destiny of the American Empire (2010), and TRADE for PEACE: How the DNA of America, Freemasonry, and Providence Created a New World Order with Nobody in Charge (2009).